dohliam/stream2chromecast/README.md

         stream2chromecast.py -transcode my_mpeg_file.mpg

 To play a supported file from a URL.
     This plays the file directly from the remote address, so the file must be streamable and cannot be transcoded.
+This option will only play downloadable files, it will not stream internet radio stations.

         stream2chromecast.py -playurl http://www.example.com/my_media.mp4